Do you want to learn how to get more reviews?

 We’ve already talked about incentives; people like getting something for giving something.
 One of the things that people get from Amazon for their reviews is recommendations.
-Amazon uses your reviews to later show you other products that you may like.
+Amazon uses your reviews to show you other products you may like later.

-Basically, you’re reviewing things to help future you find more things to buy. 🙂
+Basically, you’re reviewing things to help the future find more things to buy.

 7. Include a Call-to-Action on Physical Materials in Each Order